syl20bnr/spacemacs-elpa-mirror/melpa/isearch+-readme.txt

      The default option value includes units character, word, sexp, list, and sentence.

+     You can also use functions `isearch-near-predicate',
+     `isearchp-near-before-predicate', and
+     `isearchp-near-before-predicate' to define your own nearness
+     predicates, which incorporate particular patterns and
+     distances.
+You can then simply add such a predicate using `C-z &' (no prompting for pattern or distance).

    When you use one of the commands that adds a filter predicate as advice to `isearch-filter-predicate' you can be prompted for two
    things: (1) a short name for the predicate and (2) text to add